You are viewing a story from harrypotterfanfiction.com

 Hermione looked angry.

-“I think I’ve earned the right to be cocky every once in a while,” she answered, annoyed.
+“I think I’ve earned the right to be confident every once in a while,” she answered, annoyed.

 “Well, it’s not every once in a while.
 It seems like you’re always showing off.”